grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 ## *All artwork must be an original work of art by the submitting artist.*

 ## DESIGN SPECIFICATIONS
-The not-for-profit organization, Community Canvases and Niagara Metals for the signal box art project has provided the following design guidelines.
-Designs that do not follow the provided guidelines may be disqualified from the design competition, at the discretion of the Community Canvases and Niagara Metals.
+The nonprofit organization Community Canvases and Niagara Metals has provided the following design guidelines for the signal box art project.
+Designs that do not follow the provided guidelines may be disqualified from the design competition, at the discretion of Community Canvases and Niagara Metals.

 The organizations have attached a design worksheet for your